tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 I ran this script over night and came back with a fully populated database and ready for to be fully utilized.
 Depending on the server load, each request usually took a few seconds for each building/property.
-But one thing that really surprised me, was the counties server had no rate-limited setup.
+But one thing that really surprised me, was the counties server had no rate-limiting setup (at least non that I ever experiences).
 So I was getting results as fast as my script could run and connect.
-I'm sure the next morning it might of looked like a small DDOS attack by a script kiddy with 80 thousand plus page loads from a single source.
+I'm sure the next morning it might of looked like a small DDOS attack by a script kiddy with thousands of page loads from a single source.
 But I tried to minimize the effect by doing all my data retrieval in the middle of the night, when it would have as little effect as possible.

 ### How the Script Works